Everything you need to know about

 Let’s start with this disclaimer: My best advice is to address envelopes in a way that feels appropriate to you and your event, and respectful of your guests’ identities.
 I promise that these guidelines and a bit of common sense will get you to that sweet spot.

 These guidelines are going to be most helpful to someone who isn’t too invested in the most formal approach, but wants some structure around how to address envelopes, knows their parents or grandparents might have opinions, and wants to be respectful of each guest’s identity.
 If a particular “rule” doesn’t seem right for a specific person, change it.
-It’s totally okay to go informal for some guests but formal for others — it’s your event, you do you!
+It’s totally okay to go informal for some guests but formal for others — it’s your event, and you're the only one who knows how each envelope was addressed!

 No title is mandated by the etiquette gods for any person under 18 years of age.